The votes have been cast. Now comes the race to finish counting -- and the potential legal fights – KION546

 In 2020, Pennsylvania’s presidential election wasn’t called for several days after Election Day, and it was one of the states where Trump’s team aggressively challenged the results.
 But CNN and other news organizations had already projected early Wednesday that both Democrats John Fetterman and Josh Shapiro had won their respective elections in the state for Senate and governor.

-Still, Pennsylvania is gearing up for a significant legal challenge over the status of several thousand mail-in ballots that were signed with an invalid date.
-Last week, the state’s Supreme Court ruled those ballots should not be counted, but Fetterman’s campaign sued in federal court to count the mail-in votes.
+Even as the most-closely watched races have been decided, Pennsylvania is gearing up for a significant legal challenge over the status of several thousand mail-in ballots that were signed with an invalid date.
+Last week, the state’s Supreme Court ruled those ballots should not be counted, but Fetterman’s campaign and other groups sued in federal court to count the mail-in votes.

-In Georgia, Deputy Secretary of State Gabriel Sterling said because of how close the Senate race was between Democratic Sen. Raphael Warnock and Republican Herschel Walker and the state’s runoff rules — which require a 50% majority to avoid a runoff — he wasn’t optimistic voters would know who won until Wednesday at the earliest.

-“With the number of votes out there, there is no telling where that can go and who that is going to favor or not.
-So that is the one race we may not have full clarity on before we go to bed tonight,” Sterling said Tuesday evening.
+A teleconference in the case over Pennsylvania’s inaccurately dated mail ballots is scheduled for Wednesday morning.

 The-CNN-Wire